aresys-srl/sct/docs/source/user_manual/analyses.rst

 This feature let the user compute radiometric profiles along range and/or azimuth directions starting from any supported SAR product.

-An in-depth description of the core algorithm used for radiometric analysis profiles computation can be found in Arepyextras-Quality documentation.
+An in-depth description of the core algorithm used for radiometric analysis profiles computation can be found in PERSEO-Quality documentation.

 .. seealso::